mguludag/enum_name/README.md

 ## Limitations
 * Compiler versions
 * Wider range can increase compile time so user responsible to adjusting for enum's range
-* Enums in templated classes/structs and if its template parameter is templated type <sub>example: `std::string`</sub> some compilers/versions can produce longer names for it.

 ## Usage ([try it!](https://godbolt.org/z/Thcv55vn4))